 Do stuff with them.
 Be their friend and enjoy yourself.

 Take the day off to ride rollercoasters or muck around at the arcades with them.

 Even the moodiest teen can be persuaded with food – take them for a bite to eat or to the cinema.
 Better still, ask them to suggest what type of activity they would like to do with you.

-Your influence is far deeper than you realise.
+When parenting teenagers, your influence is far deeper than you realise.